Modal Modulation Examples in Rock and Metal

 To analyze which chords are being used, we need to either use our ears or grab a guitar tab floating around the web.
 It’s easier and faster to grab the guitar tab.

-The process is simple: we have to annotate the notes used in each chord, and then complement those notes with the ones played by the lead guitar over them.
+The process is simple: we have to annotate the notes used in each chord and find which chord that is.
+Then we have to analyze the notes being played by the guitar lead, and compare those to known scales.

-Repeating the process for all other chords, we discover the complete chord progression used in Not of This Earth:
+Doing this process for all chords and leads, we discover the complete chord progression used in Not of This Earth:

 • E Lydian mode, with an ornamented variation of an E maj7 chord serving as harmony;